SublimeApple/dave.-/content/about.md

 ---
-title: "about"
+title: "hello, this is dave"
 ---

-# hello, this is dave

 I'm based out of LX (Lisboa).

-I sporadically write some posts here, moslty just for myself.
+I sporadically write some posts here, mostly just for myself.
 I'm trying to understand computers and algorithms - particularly computer heuristics.

 My online presence: